-NOTE: After enabling keypad tampers, it is recommended to tamper and restore all keypads to ensure proper functioning.
+After enabling Keypad Tampers, it is recommended to tamper and restore all keypads to ensure proper functioning.

-5.26 LINKS1000 Cellular Communicator
+5.26 LINKS 1000 Cellular Communicator

-The LINKS1000 Cellular Communicator can be used three different ways:

-- as the sole communicator for the panel - as a backup for either or both telephone numbers - as a redundant backup to the land line communicator, where the panel will call using the land line and the LINKS.
+The LINKS 1000 Cellular Communicator can be used three different ways: as the sole communicator for the panel, as a back up for either or both telephone numbers or as a redundant back up to the land line communicator, where the panel will call both the land line and via the LINKS.
 A LINKS Preamble is programmable for each telephone number in the event that the land line number is local but the LINKS is required to dial an exchange.
 When programming a LINKS Preamble, all unused digits must be programmed with a hexadecimal "F".